 Once it's running, the sketch does nothing until one of the buttons is pressed.
-When the east button is pressed, the line ensures that the lights change only if the traffic is heading in the opposite direction.
-The rest of the code section is composed of a simple sequence of waiting and then of turning on and off various LEDs to simulate the traffic lights' operation.
+When the east button is pressed, the line if (trafficWest == true)

+ensures that the lights change only if the traffic is heading in the opposite direction.
+The rest of the code section is composed of a simple sequence of waiting and then of turning on and off various LEDs to simulate the traffic-light operation.